Mental Health and Substance Use Information and Publications

 Substance Use

-Substance use can occur along a spectrum form beneficial use to problematic and dependent use.
+Substance use can occur along a spectrum from beneficial use to problematic and dependent use.
 As a general rule, substance use is a problem when it negatively affects our life or the lives of others.

 Suicide